 - In-kind transfers.
 If you don't need the money in a particular year, you can consider transferring your shares to a taxable brokerage account, in what's known as an in-kind transfer.
 An in-kind transfer allows you to transfer an asset in its current form from one account to another without buying or selling shares.
 In this case, the transfer would be from a tax-deferred account to a taxable account.
 An in-kind transfer lets you meet your minimum requirement and still stay invested.
 One downside is that taxes will still be owed, including withholding taxes at the time of the withdrawal, unless you opt out of the tax withholding.
 You may need to use cash or sell a different asset if funds are fully invested, or be prepared to pay the taxes with nonretirement account funds.

 - Give to charity.
 You can also consider donating your RMD money to charity as a qualified charitable distribution (QCD).
-These are direct transfers, which are free of federal income tax, and would satisfy your RMD requirement for the year (up to $100,000 per individual), as long as the donation is made by December 31.
+These are direct transfers, which are free of federal income tax, and would satisfy your RMD requirement for the year (up to $100,000 annually per individual in 2023, $105,000 in 2024), as long as the donation is made by December 31.
 You wouldn't get a charitable deduction, but your RMD may be met without generating taxable income.
 Plus, you don't need to itemize to take a QCD, meaning you can still take the standard deduction.
+Further, recent changes from SECURE Act 2.0 allow a one-time QCD to a charitable gift annuity, combining support to a favorite charity and a predictable stream of income (up to a lifetime limit of $50,000 per individual in 2023, $53,000 in 2024).

 - Automatic withdrawals.
 You may be able to set automatic withdrawals for both individual and workplace plans.
 Such services may calculate RMDs for you, then distribute funds according to your instructions.
 You can set up automatic withdrawals for your RMD with Fidelity.
 To get started, visit automatic withdrawalsLog In Required and select the year for your automatic RMD withdrawals to begin.